OpenNebula/docs/source/operation/vm_management/vcenter_specifics.rst

 - Target **resource pool**: OpenNebula uses the default cluster resource pool to place the VM instantiated from the VM template, unless VCENTER_RESOURCE_POOL variable defined in the OpenNebula host template, or the tag RESOURCE_POOL is present in the VM Template inside the PUBLIC_CLOUD section.

-Saving a VM Template: Save As Persistent
+Saving a VM Template: Instantiate to Persistent
 --------------------------------------------------------------------------------

 At the time of deploying a VM Template, a flag can be used to create a new VM Template out of the VM.